 Ultimately, symptoms occur when one or all of these general areas—mental/emotional, biomechanical, and biochemical—are over-stressed or compromised.

 Symptoms are just the tip of the iceberg.
 They are the manifestation of underlying imbalances.
 Sometimes you can take a good guess at what the underlying issues are, based on the symptoms, but often the underlying cause(s) can seem far removed from the symptoms, resulting in a lot of guessing and trial-and-error.
-For example, gut dysbiosis may cause anxiety/depression, or a parasitic infection may cause trouble sleeping.
+For example, gut dysbiosis may cause anxiety/depression and a parasitic infection may cause trouble sleeping.

 Diseases, for the most part, are just labels.
 We apply these labels to collections of symptoms, which are caused by an underlying set of conditions.
 If we can correct the underlying conditions, the disease has more chance of going away.
-Type II diabetes, heart disease, chronic fatigue syndrome, and irritable bowel syndrome, don’t just happen out of nowhere.
+Type II diabetes, heart disease, chronic fatigue syndrome, and irritable bowel syndrome don’t just happen out of nowhere.
 They develop over time in response to certain inputs.